 - Hide Your IP Address – Do this to prevent IP spoofing.

 - Change Your Passwords Regularly – If a scammer does obtain your credentials, they won’t be able to do further damage if you’ve already changed your password.
 The passwords you use should be complex and hard to guess.
-A passsword manager is also a good idea.
+A password manager is also a good idea.

 - Report Spoofing Attempts – If you believe you’re being spoofed, let the impersonated company know to help prevent future attacks.
 Many companies have a dedicated page for reports and other security problems on their website.